redspider/pybear/README.md

     python bear_to_jekyll.py my/jekyll/posts/dir

-This command will export anything in either of the tags "public" or "posts"
+This command will export anything in either of the tags "public" or "posts".

     python bear_to_jekyll.py --tag public --tag posts my/jekyll/posts/dir

+In both cases relevant images (only) will be exported as well, in directories that look like big UUIDs - this is how Bear represents them so I don't mess with that.

+## How to use bear_to_html

+Similar to the above, except this one will do some trivial markdown processing and try and give you HTML that mostly works.
+It's not great - Bear uses some custom stuff for things like todo lists which don't come across well, and handles things like header spacing much better than almost-vanilla python Markdown module does.
+It's readable though.

+You can export this into a Dropbox dir for read-only access for example.
+Same arguments as bear_to_jekyll to export just a subset of your notes.

 ## How to use the library: